 “I can’t see anything,” Sally says, still reticent and skeptical.
 But Neil is patient with her.
 By the way, isn’t that how it is for most of us with telescopes?
 You peer into it and either see your own eyelashes blinking back at you, or some overexposed blur of light, or just pitch darkness like someone left the lens cap on, and you kind of give up on stargazing right there and never try again.
-That’s why so many telescopes wind up in the storage closet.
+That must be why so many telescopes wind up in the storage closet.

 “I think I see it,” Sally says excitedly.

 “Isn’t that better than TV?”

 “It is,” Sally confirms.
 And with that she plants a firm kiss on Neil’s lips.

-With perfect timing, Neil gets called in by his mom at that exact moment.
-Alone now, Sally lights up her cigarette and stands in perfect Betty pose, but her eyes are locked upward, gazing at the stars with a seemingly newfound appreciation of just how vast the universe is and how little she knows about any of it.
-It’s almost as good as the look she gave Don in the closing scene of Season 6 when he took the kids to see the whorehouse he grew up in.
+With perfect cinematic timing, Neil gets called in by his mom at just that moment.
+Alone now, Sally lights up her cigarette and stands in perfect Betty pose, but her eyes are turned upward, gazing at the stars with a seemingly newfound appreciation of just how vast the universe is and how little she knows about any of it.
+It’s almost as good as the look she exchanged with Don in the closing scene of Season 6 when he took the kids to see the whorehouse he grew up in.

 A lot of mixed messages are going back and forth in this storyline, but at the bottom of it all, Sally seems to be choosing life, or at least giving it serious consideration.
 She was presented with two brothers at the beginning of the show: Sean, which rhymes with Don (as in Draper), and Neil (as in Armstrong).